meters-on-demand/MonD/README.md

 # TODO

-- uninstall action shouldn't be that hard just delete the skin dur
 - upgrade skin action
 - api skin authors can ping / use a github webhook to automatically ping whenever they release a new version